oracle-samples/maa/app_dr_common/README.md

 Using the Application DR common scripts
 ==============================================
-These are common scripts reference by different Disaster Recovery documents.
+These are common scripts referenced by different Disaster Recovery documents.